The Dark Tower (comics): The Dark Tower: The Drawing of the Three

 The Dark Tower comics were planned to be finished after the August 7, 2013, release of So Fell Lord Perth.
 However, on April 25, 2014, a third chapter run, The Dark Tower: The Drawing of the Three, was announced.
 This chapter run, based primarily on the novel The Dark Tower II: The Drawing of the Three, began September 17, 2014.
 The series continued to be written by Furth and David but featured, for the first time, new, rotating artistic teams that did not feature Isanove.
 The volumes in this chapter run focused on the newly gathered (or 'drawn') members of Roland's ka-tet, as divided in the novel into sections based on the mysterious doors through which Roland must travel.
 The first and second volumes (The Prisoner and House of Cards) focused on Eddie Dean, who was introduced in the section of the novel also named "The Prisoner".
 The third and fourth volumes (Lady of Shadows and Bitter Medicine) focused on Odetta Holmes, who was introduced in the section of the novel named "The Lady of Shadows".
 The fifth volume (The Sailor) focused on Jake Chambers, who survived his original fate thanks to a change in the timeline (as shown in the section of the novel named "The Pusher") and resultantly struggled to find a way to return to Mid-World (as depicted in the first half of The Dark Tower III: The Waste Lands).
 This chapter run was the last to be published by Marvel Comics.

 Collected editions and end of Marvel publication

 On November 7, 2007, Marvel began publishing collections for each story arc, and on September 21, 2011, it began publishing hardcover omnibus editions collecting each chapter run, with bonus materials not contained in the original releases.
 However, only the first two chapter runs received the omnibus treatment; Marvel's publication of the series ended before an omnibus edition of The Dark Tower: The Drawing of the Three was released.

 Gallery 13 republication

 In 2018, Gallery 13 took over publication of the Dark Tower comics, beginning in August by republishing the collected graphic novels from the original chapter run of the series (rebranded as Stephen King's The Dark Tower: Beginnings), with the collected graphic novels from The Dark Tower: The Gunslinger chapter run set to be republished beginning spring 2019.
-Since the announcement of the rights acquisition specifically indicated only the first 11 volumes, there is currently neither any information whether the republication ultimately will include The Dark Tower: The Drawing of the Three nor any information whether any new content will be produced.